A Conversation With Louisville Nursing Home Fall Lawyer Seth Gladstein

 At Gladstein Law Firm, you’re more than just a statistic.
 We don’t engage in high-volume law like our many counterparts.
 Instead, we limit the number of clients we take on because we believe every client deserves our full attention and the full weight of our experience and resources.

-If you or a loved one has sustained a serious fall, due to nursing home negligence or neglect, give our experienced injury attorney a call today at 1-800-991-0474 for a free complimentary consultation.
+If you or a loved one has sustained a serious fall, due to nursing home negligence or neglect, give our experienced injury attorney a call today for a free complimentary consultation.
 Do it for your senior loved one and for residents across the country.
 Seth Gladstein will fight with you to pursue justice and the compensation that your loved one needs to recover.